RobinBressan/ng-benchmark/README.md

     "compile": "timestamp",
     "link": "array of timestamps",
     "ready": "timestamp",
-    "load": "timestamp (only for element with load event like images)"" }
+    "load": "timestamp (only for element with load event like images)" }
 ```